-Analysis | Will Democrats scrap the filibuster to pass big election reform package?
+Analysis | Will Democrats scrap the filibuster to pass big election package?

 Republicans have attacked the measure with extravagant language, highlighted by what former vice president Mike Pence recently wrote in the Daily Signal.
 Pence said the bill “would increase opportunities for election fraud, trample the First Amendment, further erode confidence in our elections and forever dilute the votes of legally qualified eligible voters.”
 He said the measure’s sole goal is “to give leftists a permanent, unfair and unconstitutional advantage in our political system.”

 Pence prefaced this attack by claiming that there were “significant voting irregularities” in the 2020 election, when in fact there were not “significant” irregularities and nothing on the scale that would have changed the results of the presidential race.
-Pence’s language gives credence to the false assertion advanced by Trump and supported by many other Republicans that the election was rigged and stolen, again in the absence still of credible evidence to prove it.
+Pence’s language gives credence to the false assertion advanced by Trump and supported by many other Republicans that the election was rigged and stolen, again in the absence of credible evidence to prove it.

 Ben Ginsberg, a Republican election-law attorney who called out Trump’s falsehoods about the election being stolen, said that in any bill this big, there are good provisions and questionable ones.
-“It’s an almost 800-page bill so while there is some fine stuff in there, significant other parts read like a bill hijacked by the wily political operatives in the Democratic Party. … It’s a huge gift to the Republicans because two weeks ago the story was GOP civil war and now, lo and behold, they’re unified.”
+“It’s an almost 800-page bill, so while there is some fine stuff in there, significant other parts read like a bill hijacked by the wily political operatives in the Democratic Party. . . .
+It’s a huge gift to the Republicans because two weeks ago the story was GOP civil war and now, lo and behold, they’re unified.”

-The debate in Congress over the For the People Act is set against the backdrop of action in the states by Republican legislators to make voting more difficult.
+The debate in Congress over the For the People Act is set against the backdrop of action by Republican legislators in states to make voting more difficult.
 According to the Brennan Center for Justice, which has pushed for the federal legislation, roughly 250 bills to restrict voting have been introduced or pre-filed in 43 states, a roughly sevenfold increase over a year ago.
 Many of these state-level bills would tighten rules for mail-in ballots or require more restrictive voter identification provisions.

-“Democrats and Republicans have very different views on how to run elections, on how easy it should be to vote,” said Nate Persily, a professor at Stanford Law School and an expert on election laws and procedures and an advocate for H.R.
+“Democrats and Republicans have very different views on how to run elections, on how easy it should be to vote,” said Nate Persily, a professor at Stanford Law School, an expert on election laws and procedures, and an advocate for H.R.
 1. “They have diametrically opposed views on how elections should be financed and how districts should be drawn.
 There is very little middle ground here.
 If Democrats had 60 votes in Senate, it would be a different battle, but it is their last chance to make some of these changes in time for the 2024 election.”

 Michael Waldman, president of the Brennan Center, said the combination of new facts and new momentum have helped to push the federal legislation forward, though he acknowledged significant obstacles remain.
 “In the states, legislatures are rushing to enact restrictive voting laws, the most significant since the Jim Crow era,” he said.
 “Congress has the power to stop that cold, legally and constitutionally, and what it needs is the political will.”